 - Flight Cancellations

-Real-world events including economic problems or mergers sometimes lead to flight cancellations.
+Real-world events, including economic problems and strikes, sometimes lead to flight cancellations.

 Normally, when this happens, it means there are fewer total seats available for a specific route.

 As a result, the airlines will increase prices if they’re certain demand for the route still exists.

 Looking at historical ticket data can be a very useful way to better understand when ticket prices for a particular route will change.